 Good questions follow good listening and accomplish two very important things: it shows you are listening and interested enough to ask a question and it keeps the conversation going in the direction you choose.

-Networking Listening Skills Tips: A good listener actively pays attention to the conversation and responds appropriately with questions.
+Listening Skills Tip: A good listener actively pays attention to the conversation and responds appropriately with curiosity and questions.

-An interview tactic I learned many years ago from an employment agency works like a charm in networking situations: To get someone excited about you, get them talking about themselves and their accomplishments first.
+There is an effective interview tactic that also works very well in networking situations: To get someone excited about you, get them talking about themselves and their accomplishments first.

 When people feel good about themselves, they are more likely to feel good about you as well.
 It is important to show that you respect and value someone by listening and asking the right questions.

-When networking, salt conversations with tidbits about yourself and your business but always end your self-pitch with a question directed to the person you are talking to.
+When networking, pepper your conversations with tidbits about yourself and your business but always end your self-pitch with a question directed to the person you are talking to.
 They will get excited about their answers and associate that excitement with meeting you.

-Networking Success Tips: Basic human nature demonstrates that if someone is interested in you, they suddenly become more interesting themselves.
+Networking Success Tip: Basic human nature demonstrates that if someone is interested in you, they suddenly become more interesting themselves.
 To be interesting, you must first be interested!

-We are not suggesting that you make up questions just to sell yourself.
-We are, however, suggesting you learn the art of listening and asking questions so that you can build sincere, lasting relationships that are rewarding for both parties.
+None of the previously mentioned tactics are suggesting that you should make up questions just to sell yourself.
+However, if you learn the art of listening and asking questions, you'll find that you can easily build sincere, lasting relationships that are rewarding for both parties.

-Do not treat clients, customers, and other business associates as “cash cows” and opportunities.
-Most people are good at recognizing “suck ups” and are offended by insincere interest, compliments, and gestures.
+Avoid treating clients, customers, and other business associates as “cash cows” and opportunities.
+Most people are good at recognizing those who are trying to suck-up to them and are offended by insincere interest, compliments, and gestures.